Gloria Rodriguez Calero

-Rodriguez Calero (also known as RoCa) is a New York artist working as a painter, collagist, and photographer.
+Gloria Rodriguez Calero (born in 1959) is an artist.
+Her usual mediums are paint, collage, mixed-media and photography.

 Early life, education, and career

-Born in Arecibo, Puerto Rico in 1959, but raised in as a Roman Catholic in Brooklyn, New York.
+Calero was born in Arecibo, Puerto Rico in 1959, and raised in Brooklyn, New York.
+She has resided in New Jersey, where she works, for more than twenty years.

 She studied under Lorenzo Homar at the Puerto Rican Artists at the Instituto de Cultura, Escuela de Artes Plasticas, and at the Arts Students League of New York with Leo Manso.

-Residencies and grants
+Residencies and recognition

-She held a National Endowment for the Arts residency at Taller Boricua with fellow artists Marcos Dimas, Gilberto Hernandez, Nestor Otero, Jose Rodriguez, Fernando Salicrup, Jorge Soto, and Manny Vega.She has also had residencies at the Brandywine Workshop Center for the Visual Arts (PA, 1999), and Rutgers Center for Innovative Print & Paper (NJ, 2000).
+She held a National Endowment for the Arts residency at Taller Boricua with fellow artists Marcos Dimas, Gilberto Hernandez, Nestor Otero, Jose Rodriguez, Fernando Salicrup, Jorge Soto, and Manny Vega.
+She has also held residencies at the Brandywine Workshop Center for the Visual Arts (PA, 1999), and Rutgers Center for Innovative Print & Paper (NJ, 2000).
 She received the Brooklyn Arts & Culture Association Painting Award from the Brooklyn Museum and Belle Cramer Memorial Prize for Abstract Painting from the National Association of Women Artists.
 In 2008, she received the Joan Mitchell Foundation Grant in 2008.

 She has also received fellowships from the New Jersey State Council on the Arts, Geraldine R. Dodge Foundation and the New York Foundation for the Arts.

-Honors and recognition

 In 2003 Calero was selected for with six other artists for national recognition as part of Liquitex 50th Anniversary.

-Her work has been featured in New Jersey Networks Public Television State of the Arts Series, “SIGN OF THE TIMES” in 2005 and 2008.
+Her work has been featured in New Jersey Networks Public Television State of the Arts Series, "SIGN OF THE TIMES" in 2005 and 2008.